The Information (Beck album): Artwork

+Album title

+Beck explained the album title in an NME track-by-track stating "The Information is the thing that occupies our minds, so we won't have to deal with silence which may make us think.
+The album was going to be called International Dreambag, but I thought it was too hippy, so at the last minute I named it after this.
+I generally have a rule against title tracks - I wanted to call it Colourforms, but it was trademarked."

 Promotion

 A series of low budget videos were made for every song on the album.
 Beck explained the making of these videos—which would also appear on video-sharing site YouTube—to Wired:

 Beck leaked tracks and videos on his web site months ahead of the album's release.
 "We're moving into a time when the song and the imagery and video are all able to exist as one thing," said Beck.
 "It's not even technically an audio thing anymore.
 It's something else."
 He also remarked, "I've been trying to do something like this for the last three albums," having released several versions of his previous album Guero (2005), including a deluxe CD/DVD package and a remix album called Guerolito (2005).
 "The conventional ways aren't working like they used to, so now there's a willingness to try new things."

 The first single in North America was "Nausea", which was officially released to radio on September 5, 2006.
 The song was promoted with an official music video directed by Patrick Daughters.

 The first single in the UK was "Cellphone's Dead", with an official video directed by Michel Gondry.
 "Think I'm in Love" went to US radio as the second and final single and became a Modern Rock and Triple A radio hit, garnering renewed interest in The Information.